External freedom to speak up policy for NHS workers

 How we learn from your speaking up

 We want speaking up to improve the services the NHS provides and the environments our staff work in.
-Where speaking up has identified improvements that can be made, we will support providers to make those improvements.
+Where speaking up has identified improvements that can be made, we will support organisations to make those improvements.

 Lessons will be shared either within organisations or more widely across systems or the wider NHS as appropriate.